 What is the scope of “interactive communication” with the patient?

 CMS clarified that 20-minutes of intra-service work associated with CPT codes 99457 and 99458 includes time spent by a practitioner on “interactive communication” as well as time spent on non-face-to-face care management services during the month.
+Additional information about CPT codes 99457 and 99458 can be found in our article “3 FAQs about CPT 99457, 99458, and 99091.”

 The required 20 minutes of “interactive communication” with the patient would make RPM an outlier in comparison to other similar services, such as chronic care management services (CCM), for which CMS has stated that the time-based requirements include a combination of patient interactive communication, monitoring, and management of the patient’s care plan.